June 24, 2025

 You don't need to ask it to

-It already does, and soon it'll
+remember, it already does, and

-Apple's next OS move Siri to the
+'S next OS move Siri to the

 center.